Kennouf/NGImagePicker/README.md

 [![License](https://img.shields.io/cocoapods/l/NGImagePicker.svg?style=flat)](http://cocoapods.org/pods/NGImagePicker)
 [![Platform](https://img.shields.io/cocoapods/p/NGImagePicker.svg?style=flat)](http://cocoapods.org/pods/NGImagePicker)

+## Description

+This pod is pending development is currently not in a place where it can be used.
+I'll update this as soon as it is available.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.